One Hundred Years of Solitude by Gabriel Garcia Marquez

 The question I have for myself is “How do you review a classic”, something that people want to be made mandatory for the whole human race to be read.
-Well the only answer I seem to have is that I read it at certain point in time, or it chose to come into my life at this time and so it has to be relevant to me and that is what I can probably talk about.
+Yes; well the only answer I seem to have is that I read it at a certain point in time.
+Or it chose to come into my life at this time and so it has to be relevant to me.
+And that is what I can probably talk about.

 Names used are so repetitive that I had to keep referring back to the family chart given at the beginning of the book.
 You start living in the world of Macondo, just like a spectator or the air in that house and town.

 Read it if you can…